dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 }
 ```

-The per instance attributes set in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] will take precedence over the values set in code on custom controls.
+The per instance attributes set in XAML will take precedence over the values set in code on custom controls.
 For more information on attributes and comments, see [Localization Attributes and Comments](localization-attributes-and-comments.md).

 **Font Fallback and Composite Fonts**